celebrabonitoeventos/AlwaysBeMine/README.md

 AlwaysBeMine is a fun and romantic project created to ask someone special, "Will you be my Valentine?"
 This simple and heartfelt idea combines coding creativity and love to make a meaningful and memorable moment and it's sure to melt hearts and create lasting memories.
 Perfect for anyone looking to express their feelings in a unique way! ❤️
 ## Features

-- Customizable Card:
-  - Personalize your Valentine's Day card with your own messages and photos.

 - Interactive Elements:
   - Add interactive elements like animations, music, or surprise pop-ups.